HKUST-KnowComp/Motif-based-PageRank/README.md

 # Motif-based PageRank
 ### Introduction
-This is the releasing code for our AAAI 2018 paper: ["Ranking Users in Social Networks with Higher-Order Structures"] (http://www.cse.ust.hk/~hzhaoaf/data/aaai2018-paper.pdf).
+This is the releasing code for our AAAI 2018 paper: ["Ranking Users in Social Networks with Higher-Order Structures"](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16122), and TKDE journal version: ["Ranking Users in Social Networks with Higher-Order Structures"](https://arxiv.org/abs/1912.11817)

 Readers are welcomed to fork this repository to reproduce the experiments and follow our work.
 Please kindly cite our paper